AlonAm/alonam.github.io/_drafts/anystatus.md

 tags: vsix, anystatus
 ---

-A few weeks ago, I have published a new Visual Studio Extension called AnyStatus.
+A few weeks ago, I have published a new extension in Visual Studio Gallery.
 Progress is going well, so I'd like to share some details, and get your feedback.

-**AnyStatus is a Visual Studio Extension that adds monitoring capabilities to enable developers monitor their development environment and other resources**
+## What?

+AnyStatus extension adds monitoring capabilities to Visual Studio.

+## Why?

 ![](https://github.com/AlonAm/AnyStatus/blob/master/art/Screenshot_blue.png)
 ![](https://github.com/AlonAm/AnyStatus/blob/master/art/Screenshot_dark.png)